Forklift / Powered Industrial Truck

 Photographs and/or videos of people attending Iowa-Illinois Safety Council’s (IISC) events may be used for IISC’s social media and promotion materials.

-The virtual class cost is higher due to the cost of shipping class materials and certificates to the attendee.
+The virtual class cost more due to the cost of shipping the workbook to attendees.

 For Virtual Attendees:

 This is a live instructor training.
 Attending virtually requires each attendee to have a computer/laptop with a camera and microphone.
 Your camera must be on during the class and the instructor will call on you to answer questions.
 The link to the zoom meeting will be sent to you the day before the class.
 Please be familiar with the zoom platform before the class so you don't have any issues the morning of the class.
 Joining the class late may result in you needing to reschedule to a future class date.

 IISC Office or Virtual

 Person(s) to Register